 Stamford’s commitment to safety extends beyond law enforcement.
 The city prioritizes infrastructure development and maintenance, ensuring well-lit streets, well-maintained parks, and safe neighborhoods.
 Additionally, Stamford has established an active neighborhood watch program that encourages residents to actively participate in safeguarding their communities.
 This collaborative approach between residents, local authorities, and city officials has created a strong sense of security and unity within Stamford, making it an ideal destination for those seeking a safe and secure place to call home.

 Wondering how many people live in Stamford?
 The answer is over 127,000 people!
 The median age in Stamford is 36.4, but there are a good amount of folks in every age bracket, except 60-64, which makes up just 3.4% of the Stamford population.
 Stamford also has a relatively high number of non-citizens, making up more than 20% of the population.

 Wondering what the weather is like in Stamford, CT?
+Stamford is classed as a temperature climate.
 Summers in Stamford are hot and muggy, while winters are very cold and often snowy.
 The average temperature in Stamford is 74 degrees during warming months, and 46 degrees during the colder months.
 Stamford also receives an average of 31 inches of snow per year, often in large amounts during storms called Nor’Easters.
-One benefit of living in Stamford is experiencing all four seasons, and though you’ll get some bad weather mixed in, you’ll also get to see gorgeous spring days, and he fall foliage New England is famous for.
+Stamford gets about 51 inches of rain and 30 inches of snow per year, both of which are higher than the national average of 38 inches and 28 inches respectively.